-AUTHORITIES: The information requested on this application, and the associated evidence, is collected under the Immigration and Nationality Act section 334 [8 U.S.C.
-1445].
+AUTHORITIES: The information requested on this application, and the associated evidence, is collected under the Immigration and Nationality Act Section 334.

 PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility for naturalization.
-USCIS requests the applicant to provide their Social Security number (SSN) to facilitate and expedite the adjudication of the applicant's request.
-The SSN is used to establish and corroborate the applicant's identity to complete a sufficient background check.
-DHS will use the information you provide to grant or deny the immigration benefit you are seeking.
+DHS uses the information you provide to grant or deny the immigration benefit you are seeking.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, including the SSN, and any requested evidence, may delay a final decision in your case or result in denial of your application.
+However, failure to provide the requested information, including your Social Security number (if applicable), and any requested evidence, may delay a final decision or result in denial of your application.

-ROUTINE USES: DHS may share the information you provide on this application with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS-USCIS-007 - Benefits Information System and DHS-USCIS-001 - Alien File, Index, and National File Tracking System of Records] which you can find at www.dhs.gov/privacy.
-DHS may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.
+ROUTINE USES: DHS may share the information you provide on this application, and any additional requested evidence with other Federal, state, local, and foreign government agencies and authorized organizations.
+DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS/ICE/CBP-001 Alien File, Index, and National File Tracking System, DHS/USCIS-007 Benefits Information System, and DHS/USCIS-018 Immigration Biometric and Background Check System] and the published privacy impact assessments [DHS/USCIS/ PIA-015 Computer Linked Application Information Management System and DHS/USCIS/PIA-056 USCIS Electronic Immigration System] which you can find at www.dhs.gov/privacy.
+DHS may also share this information, as appropriate, for law enforcement purposes or in the interest of national security.